All women students of computing and related subjects1 are invited to enter one of the poster contests at the BCSWomen Lovelace Colloquium.

-The best 100 or so abstracts received will get travel bursaries, meaning that we’ll refund your transport costs, and an overnight stay if that’s necessary for you to attend (for example – if you’re coming from Southampton, we’ll pay for 2 nights accommodation, but if you’re coming from Glasgow we’ll only refund your train fare).
+The best 100 or so abstracts received will get travel bursaries, meaning that we’ll refund your transport costs, and an overnight stay if that’s necessary for you to attend (for example – if you’re coming from Southampton, we’ll pay for accommodation, but if you’re coming from Manchester we’ll only refund your train fare).

 1We interpret “Related subjects” very broadly – in the past, we have had students following courses in computer arts, cognitive science, information systems, and a large number of different joint/major/minor programmes of study.
 If you’re not sure, drop the organisers an email on firstname.lastname@example.org, we’ll probably say “yes”.